Felipe31/CRUD-API/README.md

 }
 ```
 ### Endpoints
-There are endpoints availables for assets, companies, units and users as follows.
+There are endpoints available for assets, companies, units, and users as follows.

 ##### Assets endpoints:
 ```